japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 ### <span id="metrics-supportsColumnar"> Columnar Scan Metrics

-The following performance metrics are available only [supportsColumnar](#supportsColumnar) enabled.
+The following performance metrics are available only with [supportsColumnar](#supportsColumnar) enabled.

 Key              | Name (in web UI)               | Description
 -----------------|--------------------------------|---------